Traffic Control Safety Must Come First

 To reduce the risk to workers and road users, employers must ensure:

-- A traffic management plan is in place, adhered to and regularly reviewed, and that all workers on site are aware of it including contractors entering the site through different stages of construction.
+- A traffic management plan is in place, adhered to and regularly reviewed, and that all workers on site are aware of it including contactors entering the site through different stages of construction.

 - Worksites are well-lit, and that adequate signage and barriers exist to warn and direct traffic away from workers.